Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseFailoverGroup.md

 ## PARAMETERS

 ### -FailoverGroupName
-The name of the Azure SQL FailoverGroup to create.
+The name of the Azure SQL Database Failover Group to create.

 ```yaml
 Type: String